bigeyex/mbot-live2d/README.md

 This XCode project includes:
 - a mBot bluetooth control program
-- a live-2d virtual avartar
+- a live-2d virtual avatar
 - a voice-based dialog engine powered by iFlytech API and SimSimi/Tuling Robot.